 - Seek Support: Utilize community resources, counseling, or support groups for additional guidance.

 - Prioritize Self-Care: Demonstrate healthy coping strategies and self-care routines for the whole family.
 This is a practice which means it's a skill that can always be learned!
-It also helps to personalize based on current needs.
+De-stressing throughout the day (for example, even just a moment to breathe or take a quick walk or stretch) can make a difference, especially when managing or living with ongoing stressors.
+It can also help to personalize based on current needs.

 Your Journey is Worth Celebrating